zigurous/unity-architecture-toolkit/Documentation~/articles/events.md

 # Events

-Events are powerful tool provided by Unity.
+Events are a powerful tool provided by Unity.
 The **Architecture Toolkit** extends this system by allowing events to be saved as ScriptableObjects.
 This means the same event can be referenced and listened to by multiple systems throughout the project.

 <hr/>

 ## 📅 Game Event

 An event can be created through the Asset menu, `Zigurous > Events > Game Event`.
-There are no properties on an event, but they can be extended further with subclasses if needed.
+There are no properties on an event, but they can be extended with subclasses if needed.
 See the [GameEvent](/api/Zigurous.Architecture/GameEvent) Scripting API.

 <hr/>